Warsaw Ghetto Uprising: Background

 In 1939, German authorities began to concentrate Poland's population of over three million Jews into a number of extremely crowded ghettos located in large Polish cities.
-The largest of these, the Warsaw Ghetto, collected approximately 300,000–400,000 people into a densely packed, 3.3 km2 central area of Warsaw.
-Thousands of Jews were killed by rampant disease and starvation under SS-und-Polizeiführer Odilo Globocnik and SS-Standartenführer Ludwig Hahn, even before the mass deportations from the ghetto to the Treblinka extermination camp began.
+The largest of these, the Warsaw Ghetto, collected approximately 300,000–400,000 people into a densely packed, 3.3 km2 area of Warsaw.
+Thousands of Jews were killed by rampant disease and starvation under SS and Police Leader Odilo Globocnik and SS-Standartenführer Ludwig Hahn, even before the mass deportations from the ghetto to the Treblinka extermination camp began.

 The SS conducted many of the deportations during the operation code-named Grossaktion Warschau, between 23 July and 21 September 1942.
-Just before the operation began, the German "Resettlement Commissioner" SS-Sturmbannführer Hermann Höfle called a meeting of the Ghetto Jewish Council Judenrat and informed its leader, Adam Czerniaków, that he would require 7,000 Jews a day for the "resettlement to the East".
+Just before the operation began, the German "Resettlement Commissioner" SS-Sturmbannführer Hermann Höfle called a meeting of the Ghetto Jewish Council Judenrat and informed its leader, Adam Czerniaków, that he would require 7,000 Jews a day for "resettlement to the East".
 Czerniaków committed suicide once he became aware of the true goal of the "resettlement" plan.
 Approximately 254,000–300,000 ghetto residents were murdered at Treblinka during the two-month-long operation.
-The Grossaktion was directed by SS-Oberführer Ferdinand von Sammern-Frankenegg, the SS and police commander of the Warsaw area since 1941.

-He was relieved of duty by SS-und-Polizeiführer Jürgen Stroop, sent to Warsaw by Heinrich Himmler on 17 April 1943.
-Stroop took over from von Sammern-Frankenegg following the failure of the latter to pacify the ghetto resistance.
+The Grossaktion was directed by SS-Oberführer Ferdinand von Sammern-Frankenegg, the SS and Police Leader of the Warsaw area since 1941.
+He would be relieved of duty as SS and Police Leader after failing to pacify the ghetto resistance and be subsequently replaced by Jürgen Stroop, who had been sent to Warsaw by Heinrich Himmler on 17 April 1943.

 When the deportations first began, members of the Jewish resistance movement met and decided not to fight the SS directives, believing that the Jews were being sent to labour camps and not to be murdered.
 But by the end of 1942, ghetto inhabitants learned that the deportations were part of an extermination process.
 Many of the remaining Jews decided to revolt.
 The first armed resistance in the ghetto occurred in January 1943.

-On 19 April 1943, Passover eve, the Germans entered the ghetto.
-The remaining Jews knew that the Germans would murder them and they decided to resist to the last.
-While the uprising was underway, the Bermuda Conference was held by the Allies from 19 to 29 April 1943 to discuss the Jewish refugee problem.
-Discussions included the question of Jewish refugees who had been liberated by Allied forces and those who still remained within German-occupied Europe.